SwissDataScienceCenter/renku-design-docs/feature-pitches/002-file-based-workflows/002-file-based-workflows.md

 The workflow file names a sequence of steps, and each step names its command, inputs, outputs, parameters, etc. Each step should be named so that it can be referenced for running individually.
 I imagine that the structure of the workflow step definition in the file would be pretty similar to the output of `renku workflow show`.

+As a nice-to-have, the workflow definition file should allow for the specification of workflow annotations and additional metadata.

 ![renku workflow show](workflow-show.png)

 For the scope of this pitch, expressing `renku workflow iterate` in the workflow file definition syntax is _out of scope_, along with any kinds of looping or branching.

+### When is the workflow "saved" to the project?

+The workflow defined in a workflow file is "saved" to the Renku project when the user executes the workflow.
+This means the workflow defined in the workflow file is not in the project metadata before the user runs it.

 ### Editing workflow files